hongzhonglu/vivarium/doc/getting_started.rst

    You should also see som text print out on the Zookeeper window.
 You might see some ``NoNode`` warnings--these are safe to ignore.

-   .. note:: You must start Zookeeper before Kafka!
+   ..
+WARNING:: You must start Zookeeper before Kafka!

 #.
 Start MongoDB: